Ciabatta and Sausage Dressing

 Holiday Make-Ahead Gravy

-Note that this recipe consists of two parts.
+Note that this recipe for holiday make-ahead gravy consists of two parts.
 In the first, you’ll make 8 or so cups of turkey stock using roasted turkey wings (you can also use smoked turkey wings).
 You can skip this step if you can find turkey stock in the store.
 The second step uses SOME of the stock to make the gravy.
 You’ll have leftover stock unless you double or even triple the gravy ingredients (which will make a HUGE batch of gravy!).

 Oh, and if you have cats or dogs, they’ll love the turkey meat that is left from making the stock.
 If you need an easy chicken gravy recipe instead, use my favorite.